wp-plugins/thoora-wordpress-widget/readme.txt

 2. The control panel.
 We recommend allowing links to the Thoora site for the best user experience

 == Changelog ==
+= 1.2 =
+* Removed a function that was causing problems

 = 1.1 =
 Fixed title and date in news boxes